Article 81 Guardianship Training

 For Guardians, Court Evaluators and Attorneys for the Alleged Incapacitated Person

-Our next Article 81 Guardianship training is scheduled for Friday March 9.
-Register here.
+Our next Article 81 Guardianship training is tentatively scheduled for June, 2018.

 $160 per attendee.
 The fee is payable by check or money order.
 Brookdale Center is pleased to make partial and full scholarships available for individuals in need of financial assistance.
 Click here to see if you qualify for a scholarship.